Bickolus/smac/README.md

 ## Installation

-Type "npm install" in the console to install the dependancies this application requires (Express, MySQL2, Dotenv, and Sequelize).
-You would also need a MySQL server running to be able to create the database and seed it with items.
+Type "npm install" in the console to install the dependancies this application requires (Express, Mongoose, dayjs).

 ## Usage

 In order to run this program, a couple things need to be done.
 Firstly, the user must have MongoDB installed so that the database and schema are automatically created when the user runs the application.
-Secondly, type "npm install" in a terminal (making sure its the directory of the repo), which would then install mongoose and express.
+Secondly, type "npm install" in a terminal (making sure its the directory of the repo), which would then install mongoose, dayjs, and express.
 Thirdly, type "npm start" to run the server.
 Your localhost:3001/api/ URL will now display objects.
 Use a program like Insomnia to check out GET, POST, PUT, DELETE http methods.

 ## Example